malaysianmicrostories/story-archive/s/README.md

-#Pre-publish html folder
+#StoryName
-This is the pre-publish html database for testing and double-checking
+This is the database for the story titles assigned to each 's'